Reign of Fury: Death Be Thy Shepherd (2015)

-At this point guitarist Ed Westlake left the band due to personal reasons.
+At this point guitarist Ed Westlake left the band for personal reasons.

 The band toured their planned headline 2015/2016 dates with new lead guitarist Ross 'Lenny' Mclennan, with shows including support with Sepultura on their 30th Anniversary Tour and Lawnmower Deth's Xmas Bash at Nottingham Rock City.

 Exorcise Reality (2019)

 Reign of Fury released their 3rd album "Exorcise Reality" in October 2019 on digital format only with Chris Musgrove replacing Paul Bielby on bass and Joey Jaycock taking over on guitar from Lenny.

 Exorcise Reality (2020)

 Due to the success of the digi release of "Exorcise Reality", Reign of Fury decided to release the album on CD in May and Vinyl in June.